 Sound Devices Appoints Jennifer Conlin to Director of Marketing Communications

-REEDSBURG, WIS.—Sound Devices has appointed Jennifer Conlin as director of marketing communications.
-Additionally, the company has promoted Paul Isaacs to director of product management and design and Ed Capp to the position of vice president of aales and marketing.
+REEDSBURG, WI — Sound Devices, specialists in audio and video products for television, film and live production, is pleased to announce the appointment of Jennifer Conlin to Director of Marketing Communications.
+Additionally, the company has promoted Paul Isaacs to Director of Product Management and Design and Ed Capp to the position of Vice President of Sales and Marketing.

+“It is my pleasure to announce the appointment of Jennifer Conlin to Director of Marketing Communications,” says Matt Anderson, President of Sound Devices.
+“She is a proactive and forward-thinking marketing expert who understands the importance of cultivating and maintaining Sound Devices’ reputation as a premier developer of professional audio and video solutions.
+I’d also like to congratulate Ed and Paul on their new positions.
+They’ve made invaluable contributions to the success of the company, and I am confident they will continue to do so moving forward.”

-Conlin will oversee all strategic marketing and communications efforts for the company, further enhancing the visibility of its products throughout its extensive network of customers, resellers and distributors.
+As Director of Marketing Communications, Conlin will oversee all strategic marketing and communications efforts for the company, further enhancing the visibility of its products throughout its extensive network of customers, resellers and distributors.
 She has a comprehensive marketing background, beginning her career at Starcom, a division of Leo Burnett.
-More recently, she has served as the director of marketing for the Wisconsin Housing and Economic Development Authority; Global Product Manager, Lunar, GE Healthcare; and director of Online Partnerships at Shoutlet (previously Sway), among other prominent positions.
+More recently she has served as the Director of Marketing for the Wisconsin Housing and Economic Development Authority (WHEDA); Global Product Manager, Lunar, GE Healthcare; and Director of Online Partnerships at Shoutlet (previously Sway), among other prominent positions.
+Conlin also volunteers with numerous organizations in the Madison, Wisconsin area, currently serving on the board of the Dane County Rape Crisis Center, as a member of the Junior League of Madison, and providing committee support for the Madison Library Foundation.
+She earned a BA from the University of Notre Dame and an MBA from the University of Wisconsin, Madison.

+Since 2008, Isaacs has been a key player in the definition, user-interface design and software development of Sound Devices’ award-winning audio and video solutions.
+In his role as Director of Product Management and Design, he will fully immerse himself into further advancing both the Sound Devices and Video Devices product lines.

+During his tenure with Sound Devices, Capp has been instrumental in significantly expanding the company’s reach around the world.
+In addition to establishing the important Southern California markets in the U.S., he has played a critical role in cultivating Sound Devices’ strong presence in Asia, making it one of the most sought-after audio brands in the region.
+As Vice President of Sales and Marketing, Capp will oversee these departments in order to continue the company’s growth both domestically and abroad.

 The latest product and technology information